Our Programs

 LOUKOUMI GOOD DEED CELEBRATION

-Loukoumi Foundation Good Deeds Celebration is an annual event that brings together children, young adults, organizations and schools to showcase good deeds projects.
-The event provides support for good deeds projects, inspiration for new projects and opportunities to serve others that day through card and letter writing, purchasing gift items to support children’s charities and donating items for distribution to those in need.
+Loukoumi Foundation Good Deeds Celebration is an event held in schools worldwide that brings together children, organizations and schools to showcase their good deeds projects.
+The event provides support for good deeds projects, and inspiration for new ones.

 gdc.jpg